retronas/retronas-dist/README.md

 # Raspberry PI OS

 Currently the Raspberry PI OS image is built using docker.
-Install docker following these instructions: https://docs.docker.com/get-docker/

 Packer is used inside docker and so the resultant image can be modified by editing the file rpios/retronas.json according to these instructions: https://www.packer.io/docs/templates/hcl_templates/syntax-json

+1. Install docker following these instructions: https://docs.docker.com/get-docker/
+2. Run "make rpios-init"
+3. Run "make rpios-build"